dendibakh/perf-book/chapters/9-Optimizing-Computations/9-3 Loop Optimizations.md

 Typically, engineers optimize a tiled algorithm for the size of caches that are private to each CPU core (L1 or L2 for Intel and AMD, L1 for Apple).
 However, the sizes of private caches are changing from generation to generation, so hardcoding a block size presents its own set of challenges.
 As an alternative solution, one can use [cache-oblivious](https://en.wikipedia.org/wiki/Cache-oblivious_algorithm)[^2] algorithms whose goal is to work reasonably well for any size of the cache.

-**Loop Fusion and Distribution (Fission)**.
-Separate loops can be fused together when they iterate over the same range and do not reference each other's data.
+**Loop Fusion and Distribution (Fission)**: separate loops can be fused together when they iterate over the same range and do not reference each other's data.
 An example of a Loop Fusion is shown in [@lst:fusion].
 The opposite procedure is called Loop Distribution (Fission) when the loop is split into separate loops.

 Listing: Loop Fusion and Distribution